 Possibly one of the most popular ways to use VPNs is to get access to geo-restricted content.

-Geo-blocking also goes for Youtube and many other websites, as well as streaming music services.
 To enjoy these, you’ll need to use a VPN.
 So whether you’re an expat in China or Spain, the best VPN service will allow you to enjoy your home content.
+Keep in mind, however, that accessing content in this way may violate your content provider’s terms of service.

 There are many, many other features from NordVPN great for expats from UK or France living in places like Dubai or Havana or anywhere else.